 At least six episodes of arroyo formation occurred in prehistoric times.
 Waters and Haynes (2001) studied stratigraphic records of the Santa Cruz River, tributaries of the San Pedro River, and Whitewater Draw in the Sulfur Springs Valley.
 Except possibly at the Lehner site, arroyo cutting was absent from about 15,000 to 18,000 14C B.P.
 During this period, woodlands covered the floors of desert basins, and conditions were unsuitable for arroyo formation.
 Arroyo cutting occurred sometime between about 5600 and 8000 14C B.P. on the Santa Cruz River floodplain, approximately 7500 14C B.P. along the San Pedro River, and about 6700 14C B.P. along Whitewater Draw.
 The frequency of arroyo cutting increased greatly after about 4000 14C B.P..
 Five subsequent prehistoric episodes of synchronous channel entrenchment occurred along Curry Draw and other low order streams in the San Pedro River Valley and on the floodplain of the Santa Cruz River.
-Entrenchments occurred near 4000 14C B.P. in the San Pedro and Santa Cruz valleys, at about 2600 and 2500 14C B.P. in the San Pedro and Santa Cruz valleys respectively, near 1000 14C B.P. in the Santa Cruz and Santa Cruz valleys, and at about 600 and 2000 14C B.P. in the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys and at about 600 and 2000 14C B.P. in the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys respectively.
-In the San Pedro and Santa Cruz valleys re
+Entrenchments occurred near 4000 14C B.P. in the San Pedro and Santa Cruz valleys respectively, at approximately 1900 and 2000 14C B.P. in the San Pedro and Santa Cruz valleys respectively, near 1000 14C B.P. in the Santa Cruz and San Pedro valleys, and at about 600 and 500 14C B.P. in the San Pedro and Santa Cruz valleys respectively.